-The goal of the grants program established by the NKF-MD is to promote basic, clinical, translational and public health research that is aimed at preventing and treating diseases of the kidney and urinary tract.
+The goal of the grants program established by the NKF-MD-DE is to promote basic, clinical, translational and public health research that is aimed at preventing and treating diseases of the kidney and urinary tract.

 We currently offer two types of funding mechanisms: Mini-Grants and Professional Development Awards.